porech/roborock-oucher/README.md

 If you're installing for the first time, the first command will return an error.
 That's normal, don't worry about it.

 Done!
 Just start a clean and wait for the first bump ;)

+## I'm on a newer/custom firmware without apt, how can I install the dependencies?
+The awesome guys at the [dustcloud project](https://github.com/dgiese/dustcloud) put together all the needed binary dependencies in a single tgz file, which you can find in this repo as `oucher-deps.tgz`.
+You should be fine by just copying it to the robot and uncompress it in the root folder: `tar xf oucher-deps.tgz -C /`

 ## How can I build the executable by myself?
 Just clone the repo, go into the `src` directory and run `./build.sh`.
 It will create the `oucher` file in the base project directory.